 - Developed 10+ native Java applications per year with integrated BI tools.
 Beat deadlines for jobs by 15% on average.

-- Led team of 2 Java developers in project to improve product testing efficiency.
+- Led team of 2 Java programmers in project to improve product testing efficiency.
 Slashed time to test by 20%.

 - Collaborated with 10 Java programmers to exceed KPIs by 10%.

-- Onboarded and trained 12 Java developers.
+- Onboarded and trained 12 Java programmers.
 Retrained 3 lagging new hires through regular coaching, raising their KPIs 50%.

 Junior Java Programmer